-Composing an online dating message is one of the hardest parts of online dating.
+Composing a message is one of the hardest parts of online dating.
 Should you pay them a compliment, or is that too forward?
 Should you use a pick-up line, or keep it simple?
 You want to catch their eye and stand out, but you don’t want it to seem like you’re trying too hard.
 Well, fear not, because we can help.
-Here are some online dating message tips to help you write something that has a high chance of getting a response.
+Here are some online dating message tips to help you write something that has a high chance of getting a response…

 1. Start with “hi,” but give it a spin.